• Skip to primary navigation

 Fall sowing

-• These flowers are hardy annuals and in zones 5 and up they can be direct sown in fall.
-They overwinter well in the garden, and this method of growing will produce large and healthy plants the following spring.
+Bachelor buttons flowers are hardy annuals and in zones 5 and up they can be direct sown into the garden in fall.

 Spring Sowing

-• Bachelor Buttons can also be direct sown in early spring, in any zone.
-These blooms may not be as large as those sown in the fall initially, however they will catch up and bloom well later on in the summer.
+These blooms may not be as large as those sown in the fall initially, however they will catch up and bloom well, later on in the summer.

 pink bowl containing Bachelor Button seeds, showing how to grow Bachelor Buttons from seed